pucardotorg/dristi/utilities/dristi-pdf/README.md

 # dristi-pdf service

-dristi-pdf service work in between pdf-service and client requesting pdfs.
-Earlier client used to directly call pdf-service with complete data as json, but with introduction of this new service one can provide just few parameters ex:- applicationnumber, tenantId to this new service to get a pdf.
+The dristi-pdf service works between the pdf-service and the client requesting PDFs.
+Earlier, the client used to directly call the pdf-service with complete data as JSON, but with the introduction of this new service, one can provide just a few parameters, e.g., application number, tenant ID, to this new service to get a PDF.
 ### DB UML Diagram

 - NA